muhammadrayan-codes/patient-voice-agent/README.md

 ## Known limitations & trade-offs

-- **SQLite on ephemeral disk**: if deployed to a platform without a persistent volume, the SQLite file can be wiped on redeploy.
-For a real submission, either (a) attach a Railway volume, or (b) set `DATABASE_URL` to Railway's managed Postgres addon — the code supports both with no changes.
-Documented here rather than silently risking data loss.
+- **Started on SQLite, moved to Postgres**: local dev defaults to SQLite for zero-setup speed.
+The deployed instance uses Railway's managed Postgres — during testing, the initial SQLite-on-Railway setup lost data across a redeploy (Railway's default filesystem is ephemeral), so the production deployment was switched to Postgres via the `DATABASE_URL` env var, with no application code changes required.
+Verified: a patient registered via the API remained present after a subsequent redeploy.
 - **No auth on the REST API**: acceptable for this assessment's scope (per the FAQ, HIPAA/production-hardening is explicitly out of scope); a real system would need API auth and per-tenant scoping.